 There is no perfect candidate for breast enhancement surgery.
 Instead, each woman will have certain positives and negatives going into the procedure.
-During your initial consultation at the Fresno office, Dr. Lopez will be able to provide you with a personalized assessment.
+During your initial consultation at the Milwaukie office, Dr. Lopez will be able to provide you with a personalized assessment.
 Good candidates are generally healthy individuals who:

-Patients with severe cases of ptosis may not be good candidates for breast augmentation in Fresno.
+Patients with severe cases of ptosis may not be good candidates for breast augmentation in Milwaukie.
 Ptosis is a medical term referring to any body part that sags or droops.
 Ptosis is measured on a five-point scale.
 Dr. Lopez will assess each patientbs level of ptosis and make recommendations based on individual needs.
-In more advanced cases of breast drooping, patients may need a breast lift in Fresno in addition to breast augmentation to achieve their ideal breast appearance.
+In more advanced cases of breast drooping, patients may need a breast lift in Milwaukie in addition to breast augmentation to achieve their ideal breast appearance.

 With the patient standing in an upright position, the skin of the breast does not touch the skin of the chest wall.
 The shape of the breast imposes no limitations on augmentation options.